 Making the Most of Available Space

-Although some people may be lucky enough to have a separate study or a spare bedroom that’s large enough to convert into a spacious office, many are much less fortunate.
+Although some people may be lucky enough to have a separate study or a spare bedroom that’s large enough to convert into a spacious workstation, many are much less fortunate.
 If this applies to you, it’s essential you make the best use of the space you have available to create an office that’s functional, stylish and works well within the rest of your home.
 That generally requires a certain amount of creativity and some flexibility.

 A small desk will mean you have to organise your equipment properly so the whole space isn’t taken up with a computer and all its accessories.
 Mount the monitor on a wall and put the printer and computer on shelves so you only have the keyboard and mouse on the desk itself.
 With a careful arrangement of cables or the use of wireless accessories, you can free up space for other things.

 Being properly organised is most important in any office, particularly a small one, otherwise, you’ll drown in a sea of clutter and will never be able to find what you need.
-So put in as much storage as you can in the space available.
+So put in as much storage or cabinets as you can in the space available.
 Since the space is limited, make use of areas under the desk and have wall-mounted cupboards, shelves and drawers to maximise what you have.

 Separating Work and Leisure